-While the normalisation stage provides a stable attention distribution, it fundamentally retains the dense nature of Softmax, activating all input tokens.
-This is counter-intuitive, as tokens early in a sequence are less likely to be relevant to the current token being processed.
-This leads to the attention smoothing problem \cite{chiang2022overcoming,velivckovic2024softmax}, where attention scores lack distinct peaks as sequence length increases during inference, hindering the model's ability to distinguish signal from noise.
+While the normalisation stage provides a stable attention distribution, it fundamentally retains the dense nature of Softmax, activating all input tokens regardless of their relevance.
+This counter-intuitive behaviour exacerbates the attention smoothing problem \citep{chiang2022overcoming,velivckovic2024softmax}, where attention scores lack distinct peaks as the sequence length increases during inference, hindering the model's ability to distinguish signal from noise.

-Experiments with ReLU-based attention, shown in \cref{tab:activationcomp}, demonstrate a minor performance decrease compared to the original attention mechanism.
-The observed performance decrement can be attributed to the distribution of positive values within the row attention scores.
-Specifically, positive values are predominantly concentrated around the diagonal, while other positions remain negative.
-The ReLU activation function tends to suppress these negative inputs, resulting in a limited number of activated neurons during training.
-This sparsity restricts the model's capacity to capture essential relationships across the entire sequence, thereby adversely impacting overall performance.

-This phenomenon cannot be adequately addressed by traditional normalisation methods such as LayerNorm \cite{ba2016layer}, as LayerNorm does not alter the underlying distribution of row attention scores.
-One potential solution is to transform all attention score values to the positive domain using functions like $e^x$ or Softplus before applying LayerNorm.
-As all values become positive through such transformations, employing the $l_1$-norm emerges as a more effective strategy.
-The $l_1$-norm is advantageous because it is simple to calculate and ensures that the mean of the effective values in each row (the positive values that sum to one) remains constant (equals to $\sfrac{1}{i}$), thereby maintaining the integrity of the attention distribution.
-This reframes both standard Softmax and our LSSA as a unified 'normalisation stage'.
-This conceptual separation allows us to introduce our re-weighting mechanism as a distinct second stage, applied after the initial normalisation:
+A naive solution is to replace $\phi$ in \cref{equ:newatt} with a sparsity-inducing activation function, such as ReLU.
+However, as shown in \cref{tab:activationcomp}, ReLU-based attention results in performance degradation.
+In ReLU-based attention, positive values are predominantly concentrated around the diagonal, while off-diagonal positions often remain negative and are suppressed to zero.
+This creates a `dead neuron' phenomenon during training: once a token's score falls below zero, it loses all gradient feedback, effectively isolating it from the optimisation process and restricting the model's capacity to capture long-range dependencies.